jst-cyr/YouTubeCompetitorDashboard/Lesson9-AzureFunctions/README.md

 However, while trying to figure out why I stumbled across some very simple code to use the Google API client and an API Key to do the query.
 It was very easy, and with this being server-side now I didn't need to meet my requirement for running in the browser.

+### Hiding the YouTube API Key
+Another key change is that the calling JavaScript functions no longer requires a YouTube API Key, meaning the user cannot see the API key in the browser's page source view.
+By moving the API key into the Azure function, this is now hidden.

 ## Learn more about Azure Functions